uviclibraries/internet-of-things/act-1.md

 # Setting Up The Feather Huzzah

 Before we start working on the IOT projects, let’s install all the necessary software and drivers on your laptop.
-Many people find it helpful to also use the digital version of this document to click on URL’s: https://richmccue.github.io/internet-of-things/act-1.html
+Many people find it helpful to also use the digital version of this document to click on URL’s: https://richmccue.github.io/internet-of-things/act-1.html <br>

 &nbsp;&nbsp;&nbsp;&nbsp;**Configuring Arduino IDE**
 1. Go to [goo.gl/eEXD4e](goo.gl/eEXD4e){:target="_blank"} and install the appropriate driver for your laptop